potatodiet/Jellyshare/README.md

 ## Build

-    $ ./build
+    $ Scripts/Run

 ## Use

-Three Jellyfin instances will be running at http://localhost:808{1,2,3}.
+Three Jellyfin instances will be running at http://localhost:8081, http://localhost:8082, and http://localhost:8083.
 Access each instance and go through their installers.
 Create a Movie library in each instance using the relevant media folders discussed previously in the preamble.

 Create a new API key for each instance.
 Pick any instance, access its Jellyshare configuration in the Plugins tab, and add two new remote servers.
 Be warned that